pkill37/cantina/README.md

 }
 ```

 Embedded scripts are likely to be cached by the browser though.
-You may want to force a fresh request each time by appending something unique to the query string (e.g. the current UNIX timestamp).
+You may want to force a fresh request each time by appending something unique to the query string (e.g. the current UNIX timestamp) to invalidate the cache.

 ```javascript
 function getJSONP(url, param, cb) {